 |Assessment Type||Assessment length / details||Proportion|

-2. apply the elements of the software life cycles, contrast a range of life cycle models and choose appropriate models for a range of typical projects;
+Apply the elements of the software life cycles, contrast a range of life cycle models and choose appropriate models for a range of typical projects.

-3. be able to apply software quality procedures and convince others of their value;
+Apply software quality procedures and convince others of their value.

-4. be able to use version and configuration management and convince others of their value;
+Use version and configuration management and convince others of their value.

-Students are introduced to the best traditional practices for the specification, design, implementation, testing and operation of large software systems, as well as given an understanding of more modern (agile) variants of those practices.
+Students are introduced to both plan-driven practices and agile practices for the specification, design, implementation, testing and operation of software systems.
+A comparison is made between plan-driven and agile practices.

-The practical work on the module is a group project, where a number of students work together to produce a defined product, following standards similar to those that might be experienced working in industry.
+The practical work on the module is a group project, where a group of students work together to produce a defined product.
+The group will follow standards like those that might be experienced working in industry.

 Why software needs to be engineered.
 The approach and the obligations of the professional engineer.
 Software engineering failures and what we can learn from them.

 Description of the phases of a range of software life cycles (including the Waterfall lifecycle, Prototyping, Agile development and the Spiral model) and the major deliverables and activities associated with each phase.

 Planning and cost estimation.
 Progress monitoring.
 Team structure and team management.